 Great Western Tiers Conservation Area

-Access to this reserve is via the Tunbridge Tier Road through a track known as Mountain Creek Road* (or Bacala Road) for approximately 9.1 km, turn right at the old saw mill mound (before the Mountain Creek bridge) for a further .9 km to the boom gate posts, recommended 4WD vehicles only.
+Access to this reserve is via the Tunbridge Tier Road (approximately 17.5 km west from the Midlands Highway, Tunbridge) through a track known as Mountain Creek Road for approximately 9.1 km, turn right onto Bacala Road at the old saw mill mound (before the Mountain Creek bridge) for a further .9 km to the boom gate posts, recommended 4WD vehicles only.

 Great Western Tiers CA - Mountain Creek Hunting Map (636Kb)